jenmusdat/BeerMachineLearning/README.md

 ## Process:

- - Exploratory analysis using Tableau, SQL, Jupyter Notebooks
+ - Cursory exploratory analysis using Tableau (https://public.tableau.com/profile/jenny.kaylor#!/vizhome/Project3-Beer/Sheet4), SQL, Jupyter Notebooks
- - Use the text reviews to conduct a Word2Vec model analysis
+ - Used the text reviews to conduct a Word2Vec model analysis
- - Use the results of the Word2Vec model in a more complex linear regression to look for any
+ - Used the results of the Word2Vec model in a more complex linear regression to look for any connections between text reviews and scores
- - We will then create a k-means cluster analysis based on the Word2Vec results that will cluster like beers and review results together.
+ - Created a k-means cluster analysis based on the Word2Vec results that will cluster like beers and review results together
- - Following this analysis we plan to examine the resulted clusters to glean meaning from the results
+ - Used the results of the clusters to create word clouds to discover any themes via the text within the clusters
- - The cluster will then  be tied to score results
+ - Created a logistic regression model placing the score results into two categories "postive" and "negative"
- - From there we will map the results and determine the next best steps
+ - Each of the above required a great amount of srutinization and cleaning of the data

  ## Goal

- The goal of this project is to be able to predicts review ratings based on text reviews and provide feedback with regard brewery expansion.
+ The goal of this project is to be able to use the text in the reviews to determine what beers and beer qualities have the highest chance of scoring 5s in all categories.

  ## Files
  [`Jay-Beer-Data-Explore.ipynb`](Analysis/Jay-Beer-Data-Explore.ipynb), [`Jenny-Beer-Data-Explore.ipynb`](Analysis/Jenny-Beer-Data-Explore.ipynb) - These were the notebooks used to explore the data, and perform the bulk of the ETL process.